hone1er/movement-brief/README.md

 This application uses the following wallet verification techniques:

-1. **Wallet Connect**: The application uses Wallet Connect to connect to the user's wallet
+1. **Rainbow Kit**: The application uses RainbowKit to connect to the user's wallet.
+This allows for various wallet options, such as MetaMask, WalletConnect, and more.
+Also works with mulitsig wallets through walletconnect.
 2. **Signature**: The application requests the user to sign a message to verify the user's wallet.
-A WAGMI useSignMessage hook is used on the client side.
+For EVM WAGMI useSignMessage hook is used on the client side.
 The signature, address, and message are sent to the server for verification using VIEMs verifySignature function.
+   For Aptos/Movement the signature is acquired through the client side using the useWallet hooks and signMessage function.
+The signature, address, and message are sent to the server for verification.

 ---